ryanfernanda/Classification/README.md

 Welcome to the "Classification" repository!
 This repository contains various machine learning classification analyses.
 It showcases different algorithms applied to classification problems, including but not limited to K-Nearest Neighbors (KNN), Decision Trees, Support Vector Machines (SVM), Naive Bayes, Logistic Regression, Random Forests, and Neural Networks.

+## Code Examples

+### Loading and Preprocessing Data

+The code examples in this repository include data loading, preprocessing, and transformation steps such as feature scaling and encoding.

+### Model Implementation

+Each classification algorithm is implemented in its respective script or Jupyter notebook, demonstrating:

+- **Training**: How to train the model on the dataset.
+- **Hyperparameter Tuning**: Techniques like Grid Search for finding the best model parameters.
+- **Evaluation**: Metrics and visualizations to assess model performance.

 ## How to Use

 1. **Clone the Repository**